Disney+ Hotstar

-Disney+ Hotstar (also known as Hotstar) is an Indian subscription video on-demand over-the-top streaming service owned by Novi Digital Entertainment of Disney Star and operated by Disney Entertainment, both divisions of The Walt Disney Company, featuring domestic Indian film, television and sport content for India itself and its worldwide diaspora.
-It also includes imported content and serves Southeast Asia as well.

-The brand was first introduced as Hotstar for a streaming service carrying content from Disney Star's local networks, including films, television series, live sports, and original programming, as well as featuring content licensed from third-parties such as HBO and Showtime among others.
+Disney+ Hotstar (known as JioHotstar in India or Hotstar in Canada, UK, and Singapore) is an Indian subscription video-on-demand over-the-top streaming service owned by JioStar.
+The brand was introduced as Hotstar for a streaming service carrying content from Disney Star's (formerly Star India) local networks, including films, television series, live sports, and original programming, as well as featuring content licensed from third parties such as Showtime among others.
 Amid the significant growth of mobile broadband in India, Hotstar quickly became the dominant streaming service in the country.

-Following the acquisition of Star India's parent company 21st Century Fox by Disney in 2019, Hotstar was integrated with the company's new global streaming brand Disney+ as 'Disney+ Hotstar' in April 2020.
+Following the acquisition of Star India's parent company 21st Century Fox by Disney in 2019, Hotstar was integrated into Disney's global streaming brand Disney+ as "Disney+ Hotstar" in April 2020.
 The co-branded service added Disney+ original programming, and films and television series from its main content brands of Walt Disney Studios, Pixar, Marvel Studios, Lucasfilm, and National Geographic alongside the domestic and third-party content already carried on the platform.
+The Indian version of Disney+ Hotstar in India was merged with JioCinema in February 2025 to form JioHotstar.

-Outside of India, the Disney+ Hotstar service also operates in Indonesia, Malaysia, and Thailand, where it similarly combines entertainment content licensed from local, third-party studios, with the larger Disney+ library.
-Disney+ Hotstar is also expected to launch in Vietnam in early 2023.
-In Singapore, Canada, and the United Kingdom, Hotstar operates as a streaming service targeting overseas Indians, focusing on Disney Star's domestic entertainment and sports content; Disney+ operates as a standalone service in these markets.
-In 2021, Disney announced that it would discontinue the U.S. version of Hotstar in November 2021, in favor of adding its content to the domestic Hulu and ESPN+ services instead.
+Outside India, in Indonesia, Malaysia, and Thailand, Disney+ Hotstar is fully owned by Disney, where it similarly combines entertainment content licensed from local, third-party studios with the larger Disney+ library.
+Disney+ Hotstar in Indonesia, Malaysia, and Thailand became Disney+ on 9 October 2025 as part of the rebranding of Star into Hulu in the global market.
+In Singapore, Canada, and the United Kingdom, Hotstar operates as a streaming service targeting the Indian diaspora, focusing on Disney Star's domestic entertainment and sports content, and Disney+ operates as a standalone service in these markets.
+Hotstar formerly operated in the United States as well, but it was closed in 2021 and its content was folded into Hulu and ESPN+.